Thaísa Daher de Menezes

 Thaísa Daher de Menezes (/pt/; born 15 May 1987) is a Brazilian professional volleyball player.
 She won back-to-back gold medals at the 2008 and 2012 Summer Olympics.
-She has won numerous Best Spiker and Best Blocker Awards, and is often singled out as one of the greatest Brazilian players of all time.
+She has won numerous Best Spiker and Best Blocker Awards, and is widely acclaimed as one of the greatest Middle blockers of all time.

 Biography

 Menezes was born in the Campo Grande district, located in the western part of Rio de Janeiro.
 Her father is former serviceman Domingos de Menezes and her mother, Monica Daher, is a descendant of immigrants from Lebanon.
 Until the age of 13, Thaísa was engaged in swimming, but then, following the example of her brother Tiago, she switched to volleyball.

 A year later, she was accepted into the youth team of the Tizhuk club, where Julio Cugna, one of the best mentors for working with young athletes, became her coach.
 In 2002, Menezes was invited to the Minas team (Belo Horizonte)- one of the strongest in Brazil, with which she won her first club level medal that same season, becoming the silver medalist of the Brazilian championship.
 In the same 2002 (at the age of 15), Menezes made her debut in two teams of her country at once, youth and junior, becoming the champion of two championships of South America with them.
 A year later, the volleyball player became the world champion both among youth teams and among juniors.